Alaska political corruption probe: US Senator Ted Stevens investigated, charged, convicted, and verdict vacated

 On April 1, 2009, Attorney General Eric Holder decided to drop all charges against Stevens after a review of the case turned up alleged evidence of prosecutorial misconduct, including failure to fully disclose potentially exculpatory evidence in response to a Brady motion by Stevens' attorneys.
 Since Stevens had not yet been sentenced, Holder's action effectively vacated Stevens' conviction.

 Prosecutor Marsh, although he had been removed as the team leader of the Alaska probe's prosecution, well prior to the Stevens debacle, had become episodically depressed as a result of the extreme length of the investigation into the conduct of the team involved in the Senator's case.
 This was exacerbated by his consequent reassignment to less favorable international duties, pending resolution of the inquiry, though he had anticipated complete exoneration.
-On September 26, 2010, not long after he returned from a trip to Europe, he hung himself in the basement of his home in Takoma Park, Maryland.
+On September 26, 2010, not long after he returned from a trip to Europe, he hanged himself in the basement of his home in Takoma Park, Maryland.

 Stevens meanwhile, 17 months after leaving office, died in a corporate executive airplane crash on August 9, 2010.
 He had been en route to a remote hunting lodge in western Alaska.